databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

 If your folder has multiple [Declarative Automation Bundles](#dabs), you can select which one to use by clicking "Open Existing Databricks project" button and selecting the desired project.

-## <a id="select-cluster"></a>Select a cluster
+## <a id="select-cluster"></a>Select a compute

-The extension uses an interactive cluster to run code.
-To select an interactive cluster:
+The extension uses an interactive compute to run code.
+To select an interactive compute:

 1. Open the Databricks panel by clicking on the Databricks icon on the left
-2. Click on the "Select Cluster" button.
+2. Click on the "Select Compute" button.
     - If you wish to change the selected cluster, click on the "Configure Cluster" gear icon, next to the name of the selected cluster.

 ## <a id="running-code"></a>Run Python code